jfrog/tome/docs/introduction/basics.md

 Run any test located by your script with pytest framework.

-Run any test located by your script with pytest framework.

     tome test <test_to_run>     # Use '*' to launch all tests or 'namespace:command' to launch tests for a specific command.

 ### tome uninstall